Solar Lease vs Buy in Connecticut (2026)

 Pros

-- $0 upfront cost — accessible without any capital
+- $0 upfront cost, accessible without any capital

-- PPA rate currently below CT retail rate — immediate bill savings
+- PPA rate currently below CT retail rate, immediate bill savings

-- Provider claims Section 48 commercial ITC (30%) until July 4, 2026, allowing lower rates
+- Provider claims the 30% Section 48E commercial credit and passes the value through, allowing lower rates

 - Maintenance typically covered by provider